 Cognitive Behavioral Therapy

-According to the International Foundation for Functional Gastrointestinal Disorders (IFFGD)* cognitive behavioral therapy (CBT) is a form of psychotherapy that has consistently been shown to be effective in reducing the symptoms of functional digestive disorders.
+According to the International Foundation for Functional Gastrointestinal Disorders (IFFGD),1 CBT is a form of psychotherapy that has consistently been shown to be effective in reducing the symptoms of functional digestive disorders, like IBS.

 Northwestern Memorial Hospital Regenstein Center for Neurological CareLavin Family Pavilion259 East Erie Street, Floor 19Chicago, Illinois 60611place

-- Cognitive Behavioral Therapy for IBS
+- Cognitive Behavioral Therapy for IBS1